Great foundations for flooring

-Before you buy hygienic flooring read our guide to getting it right first time, written by the experts in industrial flooring.
+Before you buy hygienic flooring read this guide to getting it right first time, written by the experts in industrial flooring.

 Look for a total solution

 If you are putting down a hygienic floor you want to do it once and make sure all aspects of the job are tackled at the same time.
 The job is often bigger than the floor itself.
-Think about drainage, is it adequate for your needs, do you need bollards or barriers or kerbs?
+Think about drainage.
+Is it adequate for your needs?
+Do you need bollards, barriers, or kerbs?
 We help our clients see beyond the flooring and provide free comprehensive advice from the start.

 Downtime means lost production.
 So we arrange access to sites at weekends, bank holidays and during scheduled shutdowns to install flooring solutions and cause the least disruption to your production process.

 Consider using flooring experts who have worked in your industry for a long time.
 We know what sort of flooring suits the particular needs of the food and drink sector and have proven solutions for major companies.
 The dairy and brewing industries are special areas of strength.

 All floors need to comply with the necessary health and safety legislation, for example in the dairy industry this is focused on slip-resistance.
 Fats in process spillage increase the risk of slips, so any floor needs to have a slip-resistant surface that meets the requirements and recommendations of the HSE.
 The EEC now insists that all floors where foodstuffs are processed and produced should be impervious and easy to clean.
 We can help ensure you are 100% compliant.